shungite/retmco/php/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V3.8.6 =
+Ability to change required symbol (asterisk).
+We updated all functionality for wordpress 3.7.

+= V3.8.5 =
+The Italian language file is updated.
+The Catalan language file is added to the plugin.

+= V3.8.4 =
+The duplicate style is removed.
+BWS plugins section is updated.

+= V3.8.3 =
+The Brazilian Portuguese language file is updated.
+The Ukrainian language file is updated.

 = V3.8.2 =
 Captcha protection is improved by changing hidden values in every session.